JohnDelucia/fastAPI/README.md

 https://user-images.githubusercontent.com/96018567/189569618-834752f6-e809-450c-8291-87facf22292c.mov

-**Posts:** (1) Get all posts on the platform will return post content, title, id, and 'created at' time.
-(2) Get one post on the platform by giving post ID.
+**Posts:** (1) Get all posts on platform, will return post content, title, id, and 'created at' time.(2) Get one post on the platform by giving post ID.
 (3) Create post by providing title and content.
 (4) Update post by providing post ID, and then title and/or content.
 (5) Delete post by providing post ID.
 Options (3), (4), and (5) require a user to be signed in to make these requests.